 Its psychographic profile, behaviors, and needs are verified in qualitative research.

-Only after testing, emerges a persona that is a proper representation of the customer segment.
+Only after testing emerges a persona that properly represents the customer segment.

 Proto-persona in the UX design process of a business application

-There is a small set of research tools and free data sources that can verify the team's assumptions about their customers.
+A small set of research tools and free data sources exist that can verify the team's assumptions about their customers.

 This is a set that can be used in any process of collecting requirements and designing a UX business application, website, or even landing page.